BuckyBuckk/Travian/README.md

     - Send attack:
         - List of all availabe troops
         - Choose how many to send
-        - Coordinates and name of the city
+        - Coordinates and name of the village
         - Calculate the time to get there (based on the distance + speed of the slowest troop)
         - Confirm?
     - Reports:
         - Description (attack/reinforcement/...)
-        - Attacker's city name and coordinates
+        - Attacker's village name and coordinates
         - Attacker's Troops
         - Troops that died
         - (calculate both attacking powers?)
         - Resources stolen
         ----------------------------
         - Description (attack/reinforcement/...)
-        - Defenders's city name and coordinates
+        - Defenders's village name and coordinates
         - Defenders's Troops
         - Troops that died
         - (calculate both defending powers?)